 trip to cambodia

-And we were no where to be seen and everywhere . . .
-And none of us could ever die.
+And we were no where to be seen and everywhere . . . we would never die.

 turns out the car that we past 5 minutes caught on fire. one of those spontaneous combustion things.